andytudhope/thebluebook/source/tangled-bank/index.md

 That exchange brought home to me for the first time a precious idea: that all of humanity is somehow together… It won’t surprise you then that I attempted to give something resiny, earthlike, and fragrant in exchange for human brotherhood.
 Just as I once left the pinecone by the fence, I have since left my words on the door of so many people who were unknown to me, people in prison, or hunted, or alone.” — Pablo Neruda

 “One of the strange things about living in the world is that it is only now and then one is quite sure one is going to live forever and ever and ever.
-One knows it sometimes when one gets up at the tender solemn dawn-time and goes out and stands alone and throws one’s head far back and looks up and up and watches the pale sky slowly changing and flushing and marvelous unknown things happening until the East almost makes one cry out and one’s heart stands still at the strange unchanging majesty of the rising of the sun–which has been happening every morning for thousands and thousands and thousands of years.
+One knows it sometimes when one gets up at the tender solemn dawn-time and goes out and stands alone and throws one’s head far back and looks up and up and watches the pale sky slowly changing and flushing and marvelous unknown things happening until the East almost makes one cry out, and one’s heart still at the strange unchanging majesty of the rising of the sun–which has been happening every morning for thousands and thousands and thousands of years.
 One knows it then for a moment or so.
 And one knows it sometimes when one stands by oneself in a wood at sunset and the mysterious deep gold stillness slanting through and under the branches seems to be saying slowly again and again something one cannot quite hear, however much one tries.
 Then sometimes the immense quiet of the dark blue at night with millions of stars waiting and watching makes one sure; and sometimes a sound of far-off music makes it true; and sometimes a look in some one’s eyes” — Francis Burnett

 “… and in these moments we experience afresh the hardly-bearable ecstasy of direct energy exploding on our nerve endings.
 This is the rhapsodic, ecstatic bursting forth of awe that expands our perceptual parameters beyond all previous limits and we literally have to reconfigure our mental models of the world in order to assimilate the beauty of that download.
 That is what it means to be inspired; the Greek root of the term means ‘to breathe in’, to take it in.
 We fit the universe through our brains and it comes out in nothing less than the form of poetry.
 We have a responsibility to awe.” — Jason Silva

-“It doesn’t interest me what planets are squaring your moon.
-I want to know if you have touched the center of your own sorrow, if you have been opened by life’s betrayals or have become shriveled and closed from fear of further pain!
-I want to know if you can sit with pain, mine or your own, without moving to hide it or fade it, or fix it.
-I want to know if you can be with joy, mine or your own, if you can dance with wildness and let the ecstasy fill you to the tips of your fingers and toes without cautioning us to be careful, to be realistic, to remember the limitations of being human.” — Oriah Mountain Dreamer

 “A fundamental conclusion of the new physics also acknowledges that the observer creates the reality.
 As observers, we are personally involved with the creation of our own reality.
 Physicists are being forced to admit that the universe is a “mental” construction.
 Pioneering physicist Sir James Jeans wrote: “The stream of knowledge is heading toward a non-mechanical reality; the universe begins to look more like a great thought than like a great machine.
 Mind no longer appears to be an accidental intruder into the realm of matter, we ought rather hail it as the creator and governor of the realm of matter.
 Get over it, and accept the inarguable conclusion.
-The universe is immaterial-mental and spiritual” – R. C. Henry, “The Mental Universe”; Nature 436:29, 2005, Professor of Physics and Astronomy at Johns Hopkins University)
+The universe is immaterial-mental and spiritual” – R. C. Henry, “The Mental Universe”

 “I had a discussion with a great master in Japan… and we were talking about the various people who are working to translate the Zen books into English, and he said, ‘That’s a waste of time.
 If you really understand Zen… you can use any book.
 You could use the Bible.
 You could use Alice in Wonderland.
 You could use the dictionary, because… the sound of the rain needs no translation.’” – Alan Watts

 “In seeing that all sentient beings are expressions of one Self, then all beings are treated as one’s Self.
-And that realization – a profound fruition of the decentering thrust of evolution – is the only source of true compassion, a compassion that does not put self first, or or a particular society first, or humans first, nor does it try merely in thought to act as if we were all united, but directly and immediately breathes the common air and beats the common blood of a Heart and Body that is one with all beings” — Ken Wilber
+And that realization – a profound fruition of the decentering thrust of evolution – is the only source of true compassion, a compassion that does not put self first, or a particular society first, or humans first, nor does it try merely in thought to act as if we were all united, but directly and immediately breathes the common air and beats the common blood of a Heart and Body that is one with all beings” — Ken Wilber

 “All phenomena of samsara and nirvana arise like a rainbow, and like a rainbow they are devoid of any tangible existence.
 Once you have recognised the true nature of reality, which is empty and at the same time appears as the phenomenal world, your mind will cease to be under the power of delusion.
 If you know how to leave your thoughts free to dissovle by themselves as they arise, they will cross your mind as a bird crosses the sky without leaving any trace […] When a reflection appears in a mirror, you cannot say that it is part of the mirror, nor that it lies elsewhere.
 In the same way, perceptions of exterior phenomena take place neither in the mind nor outside.
 Phenomena are not really existent or nonexistent.
 So the realization of the ultimate nature of things lies beyond the concepts of being or nonbeing.” — Khyentse Rinpoche, quoted in ‘The Quantum and the Lotus’